clinton3141/dots/config/tmux/README.md

 ## Getting started

-Luanch tmux and install plugins with tpm: `C-s I`

-You'll know it's worked because you'll have a nice theme!
+Launch tmux and the plugins will be automatically loaded from the configuration.

 ## Keys